US October budget deficit jumps to $100.5 billion

 Continue Reading Below

-The Treasury Department says the deficit shot up 59 percent from the same month a year ago.
+The Treasury Department said Tuesday that the deficit shot up 59 percent from the same month a year ago.
 Last year's October deficit was smaller because the government paid $48 billion in benefits in September because Oct.
 1 fell on the weekend.

 The government has run a deficit in every October going back to the early 1950s.
 The new report begins a budget year in which the federal deficit is expected to soar above $1 trillion, reflecting in part the $1.5 trillion in tax cuts Congress approved last December.